|Nutrition Facts (per serving)|

 Preheat the oven to 350 F. Grease and flour a loaf pan.

-Combine all of the ingredients—mashed ripe bananas, melted butter, beaten egg, flour, sugar, salt, and baking soda—but the nuts in a large mixing bowl.
+Combine all ingredients except the nuts—mashed ripe bananas, melted butter, beaten egg, flour, sugar, salt, and baking soda—in a large mixing bowl.
 Mix until well combined.

 Fold in the nuts, if using.

 Spoon the batter into the greased and floured loaf pan.

-Bake in the preheated oven for about 60 minutes, or until a knife inserted in center comes out clean.
+Bake in the preheated oven for about 60 minutes, or until a knife inserted in the center comes out clean.

 Let cool completely before serving.

 - Very ripe bananas lend this bread the best flavor.
 If possible, wait until your banana skins are practically black and the interior is almost custardy.
 To speed up ripening, stick your bananas in a paper bag with a slice of apple.

 - This bread will keep for a few days wrapped tightly or in an airtight container on the counter.
 It will keep for an extra day or so in the fridge.
 Since this is a moist bread with fruit, keep an eye out for mold or fermentation after three days.

 - Banana bread can be frozen for up to three months.
 Turn the bread out of the pan and cool completely.
 Wrap the entire loaf very well with plastic wrap and place in a zip-top bag, or freeze individual slices wrapped and stored in the same way.
 Defrost in the fridge before enjoying.